mpaulweeks/CodingForCreatives-2017-July/students/lorenzo/final/README.md

 Really interesting idea, though the storing of state introduced a few wrinkles.

 I will make it part of the lecture tomorrow, and then we can discuss what makes sense as a compromise for your site.

+## Week 8

+Portfolio + Slides combo, where each slide has info/picture/comments/etc

+TODO Lorenzo: get copy/images all set

+TODO Paul: investigate storage options that are better than comments